-The amounts reported were calculated using the same discount rate and mortality table assumptions as those used in the Company's financial statements to calculate the Company's obligations under the Plan.
-Assumptions used in the calculation of these amounts are included in Note 7: Postretirement Benefits of the Company's Form 10-K filed with the SEC on March 16, 2015.
+The amounts were calculated using the same discount rate and mortality table assumptions as those used in the Company's financial statements to calculate the Company's obligations under the Plan.
+Assumptions used in the calculation of these amounts are included in the notes to the financial statements contained within the Company's Annual Report on Form 10-K for the fiscal year ended January 30, 2016, filed with the SEC.

-Michael Koppel and Kenneth Worzel had account balances in the Executive Deferred Compensation Plan in fiscal year 2014, as shown on page 52.
-Neither received any above-market-rate or preferential earnings on their deferred compensation, so no amounts for these types of earnings are included in the table.
+Michael Koppel and Christine Deputy had account balances in the Executive Deferred Compensation Plan in fiscal year 2015, as shown on page 50.
+They did not receive any above-market-rate or preferential earnings on their deferred compensation, so no amounts for these types of earnings are included in the table.